Skip to Content

 • Worries about drug or alcohol use

-If you’re unsure whether 988 fits your circumstances, you’re still welcome to call.
+If you’re unsure whether 988 fits your circumstances, please reach out via call, text, or chat.
 Crisis counselors can work with you to find the right resource.

 FAQ